Natural Nutrition Program: Registration and Admission

 Granting of exemptions is strictly at the discretion of the branch manager, and decisions are final.
 No more than 25% of the program may qualify for exemption; therefore, a minimum of 75% of total studies must be taken with the Canadian School of Natural Nutrition in order to be eligible for the Diploma in Natural Nutrition.
 Prior learning assessment and advanced standing do not apply at all branches.

 The many locations of the Canadian School of Natural Nutrition offer information sessions for those who would like more detailed information about the Natural Nutrition Program .
-Auditing a class is an option.
+Attending a FREE class is also an option.
 For a brochure and more information, please call the CSNN branch that interests you or is nearest you.

 The Canadian School of Natural Nutrition offers convenient installment plans*.
-Potential students may also want to check with their nearest Human Resources Development Canada office to see if they qualify for education funding.
+Potential students may also want to check with their nearest Ministry of Employment and Social Development office to see if they qualify for education funding.
 Some banks provide student lines of credit and information regarding the Lifelong Learning Plan.

 *Interest charges may apply.